dylanjha/jasmine-slow-spec-reporter/README.md

-# Jasmine Slow Test Reporter
+# Jasmine Slow Spec Reporter

 When you run your test suite, have jasmine output the slow tests.